 Substitute Depository.
-Upon the resignation of DTC or its successor (or any substitute depository or its successor) from its functions as depository, or a determination by the County that it is no longer in the best interests of beneficial owners of the Bonds to continue the system of book-entry transfers through DTC or its successor (or any substitute depository or its successor), the County may appoint a substitute depository.
+Upon the resignation of DTC or its successor (or any substitute depository or its successor) from its functions as depository, or upon a termination of the services of the securities depository by the County, the County may appoint a substitute depository.
 Any such substitute depository will be qualified under any applicable laws to provide the services proposed to be provided by it.